Smoke from wildfires and how to protect your health.

 - Keep the indoor air clean.
 Fans and air filters can help.
 Run the air conditioner but keep the filter clean to prevent smoke from coming in.

-- Do not add to indoor pollution Don’t burn candles, incense and fireplaces.
+- Do not add to indoor pollution – Indoor air quality is important.
+Don’t burn candles, incense, and fireplaces.
 Do not smoke tobacco or other products indoors.
-Avoid spraying aerosol products, frying, and broiling meat,
+Avoid spraying aerosol products, frying, and broiling meat, or anything that burns including candles.

 - Do not rely on dust masks for protection.
 Paper masks or material masks trap large particles such as sawdust.
 But they will not protect your lungs from smoke.